ajberkley/cl-binary-store/README.md

 depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 100M cons+integer objects per second.
 It's about 3-4x faster than cl-store.
-This isn't the main focus of this package, you might do better with hyperluminal mem but the data is quite a lot smaller with this package.
+This isn't the main focus of this package, though, so if you want > 1GB/sec speeds, you will do a better with hyperluminal mem (though data is a bit smaller with this package).

 ## Parallelization